monktastic/blog/pages/metaphysics/time.md

 so perhaps it's been built deep into our brain structures and beyond our control.

-On the other hand, if the world popped into being *now*, I could *still* be giving this answer.
-Perhaps it is not so convincing as it seems at first glance.
+While that *could* be true, there is *still* no reason to believe it:
+"I believe in time because time made me do it" is as nonsensical as the rest, if perhaps more deviously convincing.

-It seems that every time we try to answer *why*, our mind produces a satisfying explanation that would requires careful consideration to detect as circular.
+It seems that every time we try to answer *why*, our mind produces a satisfying explanation that requires careful consideration to detect as circular.
 It is as though the mind is erecting one "Do Not Enter" sign after another to dissuade you from peeking behind the curtain.
 "It's logical."
 "It's practical."
-"It's inevitable."
-"Shut up, we like it!"
+"It's inevitable." "*Shut up, we like it!*"

 We are like Truman in the Truman Show, as the show's producers generate an increasingly stormy sea to prevent him from discovering the truth.